DAyeni-Dev/DAyeni-Dev.github.io/README.md

 # DAyeni-Dev.github.io
+👩🏽‍💻 Who am I?
-Hi there!
-I'm Oluwadamilola Ayeni, a Software Engineer and Quality Assurance professional with over five years of experience ensuring high-quality digital products.
-Currently transitioning into Front-End Development, I specialize in HTML, CSS, and React, leveraging my strong QA background to build seamless and user-friendly applications.
+I'm Oluwadamilola Ayeni, a Software Engineer with a strong passion for Front-End Development and Quality Assurance.
+With over five years of experience, I specialize in building seamless and user-friendly applications while ensuring software reliability through manual and automated testing.
+I love crafting clean, efficient code with HTML, CSS, and React, leveraging my QA expertise to enhance digital experiences.

+🌱 I’m currently learning about...
+Front-End Development at ALX to sharpen my skills in modern web technologies

+Advanced React concepts and JavaScript frameworks

+Performance optimization and accessibility best practices

+Test-driven development (TDD) for front-end applications

-💡 What I Do:
+🛠 What I work on...

-Front-End Development – Building intuitive and responsive web applications using React, HTML, and CSS.
+Building responsive and interactive web applications

-Quality Assurance – Ensuring software reliability through manual & automated testing.

-Debugging & Optimization – Improving performance and efficiency in digital solutions.

-🔥 Experience Highlights:

-Played a key role in onboarding testing for Zap Africa.

-Currently working at Technocrats, combining QA expertise with front-end development.
+Debugging and optimizing front-end performance

+Automating test processes for higher efficiency and quality

+Bridging the gap between development and QA

+📝 I write at...
+I frequently share insights on software testing, front-end development, and automation.

-🎯 Goals & Aspirations:
+🎯 Goals & Aspirations

-Become a top-tier Front-End Developer.
+Become a top-tier Front-End Developer

-Master Full-Stack Development.
+Master Full-Stack Development

-Build impactful digital solutions that enhance user experiences.
+Build impactful digital solutions that enhance user experiences

-💻 Let's Connect!
-🚀 Check out my projects and contributions here on GitHub!
+🚀 Let’s connect and build amazing things together!